Battle of Yorktown 1781

-The summer into fall of the 1781 was clearly to become the decisive moment in the Revolutionary War.
+The summer into fall of 1781 was to become the decisive moment in the Revolutionary War.
 The British Southern campaign plan was in tatters after the successive victories, and near victories by American forces in the South.
 The British were now confined to coastal towns.
 Meanwhile, the French reinforcements the Americans had been promised had finally arrived in Rhode Island.
-The initial plan had been for the French to the combine with the American forces and together they would retake New York.
+The initial plan had been for the French to the combine with the American forces, and together they would retake New York.
 The Americans and their allies also enjoyed a unique advantage.
-For the first time in the war, French Naval forces in the Western Atlantic were superior to the British forces.
-France had been engaged in a decade long effort to grow its Navy.
+For the first time in the war, French Naval forces in the Western Atlantic were superior to the British troops.
+France had been engaged in a decade-long effort to grow its Navy.
 Their efforts reached fruition in 1781, while the British Navy, which remained as formidable as ever was stretched around the world, in a global fight for naval superiority.

 With the knowledge that the French fleet was heading toward Virginia, Washington spurred his forces Southward, in what he hoped might become a decisive victory.
 On August 19th, Washington's armies headed out.
-They headed out, first to the North, in order to cross the Hudson, as well as to confuse the British as to their destination.
+They headed out, first to the North, to cross the Hudson, as well as to confuse the British as to their destination.
 It took Washington's armies until September 2nd to reach Philadelphia, the American capital.
 The American army, followed by the French army, paraded through the capital, accompanied by the appropriate pomp and ceremony.

 While the American army was marching South, the most decisive naval battle of the war, (and possibly of the century), took place off the Virginia Capes.
-A British squadron, under the command of Admiral Hood, took on the larger French fleet, under De Grasse, who had came out to meet the British force.
+A British squadron, under the command of Admiral Hood, took on the larger French fleet, under De Grasse, who had come out to meet the British force.
 The battle was a classic naval battle, in which the larger sized French fleet slowly took its toll on the smaller British fleet.
 The British and the French lost an equal number of men and had an equal number of ships damaged.
-However, as hours went by, the British fleet was dwindling fast and De Grasse's troops were reinforced with the arrival of additional French ships under the command of Barras.
+However, as hours went by, the British fleet was dwindling fast, and De Grasse's troops were reinforced with the arrival of additional French ships under the command of Barras.
 In the end, the British were forced to withdraw, after sustaining over 300 naval casualties.
 Their withdrawal would doom Cornwallis, who remained in Yorktown, despite the imminent arrival of the large American and French armies.

 On September 14th, Washington arrived in Williamsburg, NY.
 On September 20th, the siege of Yorktown began.
 For the first time in the war, the Americans held overwhelming superiority in every way.
 Together, the Americans and the French fielded an army of 19,000 soldiers, all but 3,000 of whom were regulars.
 The British had only 9,000.
-The Allied forces out gunned the British and were well supplied.
+The Allied forces outgunned the British and were well supplied.
 Finally, the Allied forces controlled the sea.

 Washington and Rochambeau decided that the way to conquer Yorktown was through a classic siege.
 Cornwallis made their efforts a little easier by consolidating his lines.
 On October 5th, the Americans began building their first siege trench, under French direction.
 By October 9th, the trench had progressed far enough that cannons could be placed.
 Then, American and French forces began their bombardment of the British in Yorktown.
 3,500 rounds were fired into the city every day.
-In order to extend the lines, the Americans and the British had to take two British outposts, known as outpost #9 and #10.
+To extend the lines, the Americans and the British had to take two British outposts, known as outpost #9 and #10.

 On the evening of October 14th, an American force, led by Alexander Hamilton, captured outpost #10, and French forces captured outpost #9.
 These captures allowed the allies to extend their lines.
 The next night the British made a useless attempt to counterattack.
 Then, long after the net had closed, Cornwallis tried to get his men out of Yorktown.
 That attempt failed.

 Washington demanded to know what terms Cornwallis was proposing.
-The British officer returned to his lines, but quickly returned with terms the Americans and French believed could be the basis of negotiations.
+The British officer returned to his lines, but quickly responded with terms the Americans and French believed could be the basis of negotiations.
 The next day, negotiators for the British and Americans met all day to negotiate terms.
 The terms were reached by the next night.
-The British army would surrender; one officer in every 50 was to be paroled, and one ship would be allowed to sail to New York, with deserters, or whoever Cornwallis wanted to send.
+The British army would surrender; one officer in every 50 was to be paroled, and one ship would be allowed to sail to New York, with deserters, or whomever Cornwallis wanted to send.